bigwiv/Biopython-cn/chr9.rst

 computer with infinite memory resources would return a Python list).

-For example, you can download the entire Entrez Gene database for a given organism as a file from NCBI°Øs ftp site.
+For example, you can download the entire Entrez Gene database for a given organism as a file from NCBI‚Äôs ftp site.
 These files can be very large.
 As an example, on September 4, 2009, the file ``Homo_sapiens.ags.gz``, containing the Entrez Gene database for human, had a size of 116576 kB.
-This file, which is in the ``ASN`` format, can be converted into an XML file using NCBI°Øs ``gene2xml`` program (see NCBI°Øs ftp site for more information):
+This file, which is in the ``ASN`` format, can be converted into an XML file using NCBI‚Äôs ``gene2xml`` program (see NCBI‚Äôs ftp site for more information):

 .. code:: verbatim